apps-on-air/AppsOnAir-android-AppLink/README.md

 - ✅ Referral tracking
 - ✅ Seamless migration from Firebase Dynamic Links to AppLink

-**Note:** For comprehensive instructions on migrating Firebase Dynamic Links to App Links, refer to the [documentation](https://documentation.appsonair.com/MobileQuickstart/AppLink/firebase-dynamiclinks-migration).
+**Note:** For comprehensive instructions on migrating Firebase Dynamic Links to AppLink, refer to the [documentation](https://documentation.appsonair.com/MobileQuickstart/AppLink/firebase-dynamiclinks-migration).

 ## Minimum Requirements